laacin/inyorm/README.md

 // In a joined query, the default All() references the main table. c.All()

-// To reference another table, pass a parameter. c.All("posts")
+// To reference another table, pass a parameter with the table name. c.All("posts")

 // ----- Param -----

 // Param writes a placeholder.
-// In Inyorm you MUST write explicit parameters each time. c.Param("id")
+// In Inyorm you should write explicit parameters (except in explicit values clause).
+// such as Insert().Values() and Update().Values()
+c.Param("id")

 // You can also skip parameters for lazy values, useful for prepared statements. c.Param()

 // ----- Concat -----

-// Now it's time for complex columns.

 // Concat writes a CONCAT() in SQL.
 // You can include any value.